netlify/cli/CONTRIBUTING.md

 If documentation looks to be out of date, it is likely that the code for the command itself is not correct.

-To update the documentation, update the code (rather than the markdown files) and then run `npm run site:build` to sync the docs.
+To update the documentation, update the code (rather than the markdown files) and then run `npm run docs` to sync the docs.
 To confirm that the changes to the docs are correct, run `cd site && npm run dev:start` to run the docs locally.

 ### Testing